-- Put the patch on a clean, dry, hair free area of your skin below your neck and above your waist. - It is best to put it on after you shower or bathe. - Do not use lotions or moisturizing soap. - Touch only a small corner of the adhesive and make sure it sticks well to your skin. - Wash your hands after applying the patch. - Leave the patch on for 16 or 24 hours, depending on which product you have purchased. - After 16 or 24 hours, take off the patch. - Safely throw out the patch.
+- Put the patch on a clean, dry, hair free area of your skin below your neck and above your waist. - It is best to put it on after you shower or bathe. - Do not cut the patch.
+You may fold it in half and apply tape to keep it in place. - Do not use lotions or moisturizing soap. - Touch only a small corner of the adhesive and make sure it sticks well to your skin. - Wash your hands after applying the patch. - Leave the patch on for 24 hours. - After 24 hours, take off the patch. - Safely throw out the patch.
 Make sure it is out of the reach of children or pets.
 There is enough nicotine left on the patch to make them very ill. - Put a new patch on a different area of skin each day.
 This will help avoid itchy, red rashes. - Some people get vivid dreams if they leave the patch on overnight.
 If this disturbs you, remove the patch at bedtime.